Punch list 101

 What is a punch list?
 A punch list (also called a snag list, deficiency list, or punch out list), according to the online Business Dictionary, is “a document listing work that does not conform to contract specifications, usually attached to a certificate of substantial completion.”
 Put simply, it is a list of to-do’s that need to be completed before a project can be considered finished.

 No matter whether you’re working from a rolling punch list or working towards a zero punch list goal, everyone — from the project owner to the various subcontractors — must understand their role and responsibilities in the punch list process.
-There are some typical punch list items, but there is no ‘general punch list best practice playbook’ for everyone to follow, but rather a set of punch list best practices for each unique team, that are briefly outlined below.
+While certain punch list items are common, there isn’t a universal “best practice playbook” applicable to all, but rather a set of best practices for each unique team.
+Below, we list some punch list best practices for general contractors, subcontractors, owners and architects.

 1. General Contractor: Create punch list items from the jobsite